rnnh/bioinfo-notebook/docs/DE_analysis_edgeR_script.md

 ## YGR174W-A YGR174W-A  0.8523619 4.982261 8.223465e-07 3.731196e-04
 ```

+## Session information

 The final command that this script runs is `sessionInfo()`.
 This command prints version information about `R`, the operating system and attached or loaded packages.
-All of the output on this page was created in one session, and having information about the exact versions of the software used should make it easier to replicate these results.
+All of the output on this page was created in one session.
+Providing information about the exact versions of the software used will make it easier to replicate results.

 ```{R}
 sessionInfo()